ballerina-attic/community/gsoc-proposals-2022.md

 ### Idea 3: Write a Single-Page Application(SPA) with Backend Services in Ballerina

-The objective of this project is to demonstrate the cloud native capabilities of the Ballerina programming language.
+The objective of this project is to demonstrate the cloud-native capabilities of the Ballerina programming language.
 Once implemented, this project will serve as a good example for the community to follow and implement end-to-end, full-stack use cases with Ballerina.
 This will be a continuing effort and only the initial steps will be taken during GSoC.

 The Ballerina language comes with powerful capabilities to create backend APIs and services among others.
 This project requires creating an application that makes use of Ballerina’s capabilities to create REST and GraphQL APIs, gRPC services, asynchronous API, database access, service integration, and security along with creating a front-end application to consume the backend services.
 Ballerina has built-in support for AWS Lambda and Azure Functions too, so you will have to build a serverless backend with AWS Lambda and Azure Functions.
 This entire application should be deployed on Kubernetes on GKE.

 **Expected Outcomes**